-Brand equity refers to the recall value assigned by a consumer to the product/service of the brand, which is different from other brands in the market.
-Brand equity, hence, represents a combination of customer preference, loyalty, awareness and recall value.
+Brand equity refers to the recall value assigned by a consumer to the product or service of the brand, which is different from other brands offered for sale in the market.
+It represents a combination of customer preference, loyalty, awareness and recall value.
 Brand equity can be determined by assessing customer behavior, perception and experiences.
-Brand equity is formulated over time, and it increased when the company fulfills the promises it has made to its target market.
+It is formulated over time, and is increased when the company fulfills the promises it has made to its target market.
 This means that brand equity occurs when the customer has had an extremely satisfactory and unique association with the brand.

-There is positive brand equity when the customers are completely satisfied with the product being provided under the brand name, and in such a way that the brand name becomes synonymous for them to the product itself, or such that the brand image comes to their mind when they think of a certain product, such as Surf for detergent powder, Dettol for antiseptic liquid, and so on.
-In contrast, when customers are not satisfied with the product/service, or when it does not fulfill what it has promised, brand equity is believed to be negative.
+There is a positive brand equity when the customers show some level of satisfaction with the product or service being provided under the brand name, and in such a way that the brand name becomes synonymous for them to the product itself, or such that the brand image comes to their mind when they think of a certain product, such as Surf for detergent powder, Dettol for antiseptic liquid, and so on.
+In contrast, when customers are not satisfied with the product or service, or when it does not fulfill what it has promised, brand equity is believed to be negative.
 In such situations, customers do not recommend the brand to others, and instead, they actually recommend others against buying the product as they believe that the product does not provide value for money.
-Hence, high brand equity suggests that customers will continue to buy the product even when the price of the product is quite high compared to other brands in the market.
+Hence, a high brand equity suggests that customers will continue to buy the product even when the price of the product is higher as compared to other brands in the market.

 Difference between brand value and brand equity

-The difference between brand value and brand equity is presented below:
+The differences between brand value and brand equity are presented below:

 Brand value is the financial worth of the brand, i.e. the money people are willing to pay to acquire it.
 On the other hand, brand equity is consumer-focused, and it determines the worth of the brand while keeping in view perceptions, memories, experiences and relationships of the consumer with the brand.

-Brand value includes all value-adding activities carried out by a company, for example, offering quality products at a competitive price, employing state-of-the-art technology for generating the product, offering good customer service, and exhibiting social and environmental responsibility.
-On the other hand, brand equity starts with the customer.
-It considers loyalty, trust, feelings and perceptions of consumers; hence, it is based on the strong customer relationships that have been developed over a long time.
+Brand value includes all value-adding activities carried out by a company.
+For example, offering quality products at a competitive price, employing state-of-the-art technology for generating products, offering good customer service, and exhibiting social and environmental responsibility.
+Brand equity, on the other hand, starts with the customer.
+It considers loyalty, trust, feelings and perceptions of consumers; hence, it is based on the strong customer relationships that have been developed over a long period of time.

 Brand value offers a comprehensive worth of the brand because it takes into account all values like revenues and cost-savings.
-On the other hand, brand equity solely offers a customer-oriented value of brand.
+Brand equity, on the other hand, solely offers a customer-oriented value of brand.

-Brand value is representative of profits/earnings generated from all sources, and not from the customers.
+Brand value is representative of the profits and benefits generated from all sources, and not only from the customers.
 Brand equity, in contrast, represents the profits attributed to direct as well as indirect factors related to customers.

 Brand value represents the brand’s overall financial value, while brand equity is an indicator of the brand’s success.

-Differences between brand value and brand equity – tabular comparison
+Brand value vs brand equity – tabular comparison

 A tabular comparison of brand value and brand equity is given below: